Is a Correction Looming Ahead for Meta Platforms Inc. (FB)

 Deutsche Bank gave a rating of “Buy” to FB, setting the target price at $265 in the report published on March 11th of the current year.

-During the last 5 trading sessions, FB rose by +0.82%, which changed the moving average for the period of 200-days by -46.19% in comparison to the 20-day moving average, which settled at $197.95.
-In addition, Meta Platforms Inc. saw -41.99% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FB fell by -0.44%, which changed the moving average for the period of 200-days by -46.33% in comparison to the 20-day moving average, which settled at $193.80.
+In addition, Meta Platforms Inc. saw -43.28% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading